-If you’re a business owner, participating in the BusEd program will give you access to specialist skills and resources to grow your business with little or no cost.
+As a business owner, participating in the BusEd program will give you access to specialist IT skills and business resources to grow your business with little or no cost.

-Since 2002 more than 600 Glen Eira businesses have benefitted from projects with educators including Monash University, Swinburne University, Holmesglen Institute, and William Angliss Institute.
+Since 2002 more than 700 Glen Eira businesses have benefited from projects with educators including Monash University, Swinburne University and Holmesglen Institute.

 When does the program run?

 Semester 1 applications open in January with projects finalising in June and semester 2 applications open in June with projects finalising in October.

 I’m a business owner — how do I get involved?

-Student teams work collaboratively with your business, with the support of their lecturers, and are assessed on how well their project meets your brief.
+Students work in teams with you, with the support of their lecturers, and are assessed on how well their project meets your brief.

 Project availability depends on student enrolments and changing curriculum requirements.
 If you have an idea for a project, contact the BusEd program co-ordinator on 9524 3333.